MCJack123/CraftOS-PC/docs/standards.md

 # Standards Mode
-CraftOS-PC attempts to retain as much compatibility as possible with standard ComputerCraft as possible to keep the experience consistent.
-However, some tweaks are put in place to allow more things to be possible (such as <50ms timers) at the expense of possible compatibility.
+CraftOS-PC attempts to retain as much compatibility as possible with standard ComputerCraft to keep the experience consistent.
+However, some tweaks are put in place to allow certain capabilities (such as <50ms timers) at the expense of possible compatibility.
 Standards mode reverses these tweaks, allowing more compatibility if desired.

 ## Enabling
 Standards mode is exposed through the `standardsMode` config option.
 From the shell, running `config set standardsMode true` will enable standards mode. `config set standardsMode false` will turn it back off.
 It can also be accessed from the `config` API or `global.json` as usual.